 Taking Care of Your Hair Starts With Your Skin

 Scalp health is skin health.
-If you are investing in hair oils and growth treatments, it is worth making sure the rest of your routine is dialed in too.
-A good vitamin C serum handles the outside-in approach for your face, a solid moisturizer keeps your skin barrier intact, and if you are building a routine from scratch, the morning skincare routine under $50 guide covers everything you need without overcomplicating it.
+If you are investing in scalp-support oils or hair-finishing oils, it is worth making sure the rest of your routine is dialed in too.
+A good vitamin C serum handles the outside-in approach for your face, a solid moisturizer keeps your skin barrier intact, and if you are building a routine from scratch, the morning skincare routine around $60 guide covers everything you need without overcomplicating it.